vectranetworks/ip_to_host_group/README.md

 Example: "Cognito - Scanners"

 ## Recommendations
+This script is intended for hosts that are statically IP addressed.
+Pulling host containers for dynamically assigned IPs will result in undesirable outcome.
 After the script has been ran, review the output in the ip_to_host_group.log file to ensure proper operation.
 Review the group in Cognito Detect and adjust the host membership as necessary.